NeXt-Warning-System/project/updates/week2.md

 * Attended the FIM Steering Network group to update on XWS links to FIM Service changes
 * Finished our first tranche of Internal User Research sessions
 * Explored how addresses could be managed in XWS with External Digital Services (EDS)
+* Extended our Github Actions CI/CD pipeline to automatically deploy merged changes to our gov.uk PaaS sandbox envirnoment
+* Observed an [Event Storming](https://en.wikipedia.org/wiki/Event_storming) session run by the Future Farming and Countryside team as a possible technique to use for process mapping of the current FWS

 ## What we’re planning for next week

 * XWS team day including show and tell
 * Working with EDS to kick off EDW Seperation discovery
 * Show and tell with Australian BOM to gain insite on how they have automated some of their messages
+* Run a small internal [Event Storming](https://en.wikipedia.org/wiki/Event_storming) session to map the current FWS process flow

 ## Blockers, issues or questions